ibmresilient/resilient-community-apps/fn_mitre_integration/doc/README.md

 ---
 ## Function - MITRE Technique's Software
 Gets a list of Software used by each of the Techniques queried.
-Techniques can be specified with a comma separated strings of IDs or Names.
+Techniques can be specified with comma separated strings of IDs or Names.
-In case both are provided, the ID values will take precedence as names aren't guaranteed to be unique.
+In case both are provided, the ID values take precedence as names are not guaranteed to be unique.

  ![screenshot: fn-mitre-techniques-software ](./screenshots/fn-mitre-techniques-software.png)